moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +-----------------------------------------------------+-----------------------+
 ```

-The save header did change over time.
+The save header has changed over time.
-This is considered in `SaveHeaderVersion`, the version increases every time this struct is changed.
+This is reflected by `SaveHeaderVersion`, which increments whenever the struct changes.
 For Update 8 and 1.0 the header version was `13`, for 1.1 it is `14`.
 Internally, an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.
 The variable names are taken from the struct `FSaveHeader` in `FGSaveManagerInterface.h`.